-- 1. Make up the work within the first half of the current semester. - 2.
-Request of both instructor and department chairman an extension of time. - 3.
-Re-enroll in the course(s). - 4.
-Request that the Incomplete be changed to a W.
+- 1. Make up the work within the first half of the next semester of attendance. - 2.
+Request an extension of time from both the professor and Department Chairman. - 3.
+Re-enroll in the course. - 4.
+Request the incomplete be changed to a "W."